sani-coop/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

   (Correct Answer) {{Feedback for learners who select this answer.}}
   ]]

-.. note:: When you include feedback, you might find it more convenient use new lines to to separate the answer options.
+.. note:: When you include feedback, you might find it more convenient to use new lines to to separate the answer options.

 For example, the following problem has feedback for each possible answer.